collective-soundworks/collective-soundworks.github.io/docs/tutorials/state-manager.md

 import { html } from 'lit';
 ```

 Then let's create a simple component that displays the values of our two states.
-The layout waits for some object that has a `render`, which make it compatible with more advanced Web Components as formalized within `lit`).
-But let's keep simple here and just create a simple object with a `render` method that returns a piece of HTML:
+The `$layout` waits for objects that implements a `render` method, which make it compatible with more advanced Web Components as formalized by `lit`.
+But to keep things more simple, let's just create a simple object with a `render` method that returns a piece of HTML:

 ```js {4-20}
 // src/clients/player.js